dmyma/iOS-interview/README.md

 <details><summary>Methods</summary>
 mutating
+	If you need runtime Polymorphism - that is, you want the function to be picked based on what a variable points to and not what the type of the variable is - you should be using methods not functions.

 	Structures and enumerations are value types.
 By default, the properties of a value type cannot be modified from within its instance methods.
 Assigning to self Within a Mutating Method
 Instance Methods